California Criminal Court Records

 - Description of the user (defendant, plaintiff, media professional, lawyer, etc).

 Once an account is active, users can search through the registry to find criminal court records.
 Searches are quicker and easier if requesters already know the specific court that houses the record.
-Alternatively, requesters may conduct a broader using a name or case number.
+Alternatively, requesters may conduct a broader using names or case numbers.
 However, this may take longer and lead to wider and sometimes unrelated results.

 Publicly available records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide: